medical tick Medically reviewed by

-Have you ever felt like your hair is getting thinner every time you look in the mirror?
+Do you ever feel like your hair gets thinner every time you look in the mirror?
 You’re not alone.
-Hair thinning isn’t always caused by genetics—sometimes, it’s the little things we do every day that contribute to weak, brittle hair.
+Often, the things we do on a daily basis, not just genetics, contribute to weak, brittle hair.

 From overusing heat styling tools to skipping meals, our daily habits play a huge role in hair health.
 The good news?
 Many of these causes are preventable!
 In this guide, we’ll break down the most common habits that lead to hair thinning and how you can stop them before it’s too late.